vim-ctrlspace/vim-ctrlspace/README.md

 #### Nop Mode

-Nop mode happens when i.e. there are no results at all (empty list), or you are typing your query, and there are no results at all.
-In other words, the Nop can happen in the entering phase or not.
+Nop (Non-Operational) mode happens when i.e. there are no items to show (empty list), or you are trying to type a Search query, and there are no results at all.
+That means the Nop can happen during the _entering phase_ of the Search mode or in some other cases.
+Those other cases can occur, for example, when you have only not listed buffers available in the tab (like e.g. help window and some preview ones).
+As you will see, in such circumstances - outside the entering phase - there is a greater number of resque options available.

-##### Nop (entering phase)
+##### Nop (Search entering phase)

 <table>